Two Major Trends of Teaching Generation Z

 Here comes personalization in its purest form.
 Digital media gives teachers a range of possibilities.
 Traditional essay, poster, quiz—boring!
-OK.
-How about a presentation, comic strip (using Comic Life software), video, or a podcast?
-Maybe a digital subscription?
+Don't think of how to build a Udemy clone!
+Instead, go with a presentation, comic strip (using Comic Life software), video, or a podcast or offer a digital subscription.

 For example, Pearson has recently partnered with IBM Watson to integrate AI (artificial intelligence) with their books’ content.
 The result is a more personalized learning experience for the students.
 Now they can receive customized quizzes, instruction, and suggestions from the software.
 This digital interactive book is offered as a $90 semester-long subscription.

 Offer blended learning

 One more educational trend is blended learning.
 This approach combines face-to-face and online activities within a classroom.
 The proportion of off/online activities can vary between models: